slacking-eveywhere/go-file-manager/README.md

 # Go File Manager

 A web-based hierarchical file manager built with Go and vanilla JavaScript.
 This application provides a clean interface to browse, manage, and upload files through a web browser.
 One go file and one html file.
-No bloatsm and shits.
+No bloats and shits.

 ## Features